What is Dry Eye Syndrome?

 - Estrogen and progesterone supplements together increase the risk of dry eye by 30 percent.

-- Homeopathic remedies may have a negative impact on eyes that are already dry; examples of homeopathic remedies include aconite 6c and alumina 6c, both of which are said to alleviate dryness
+- Homeopathic remedies—which have never been proven to treat any medical condition—may have a negative impact on eyes that are already dry; examples of homeopathic remedies include aconite 6c and alumina 6c, both of which are said to alleviate dryness.

-- Eye make-up has been proven to thin out the oily layer of tear film.
+- Eye make-up can thin the oily layer of the tear film..

 - J. Weizer, MD; J. Stein, MD, MS “Reader’s Digest Guide to Eye Care” (Quantum Publishing, Ltd. 2009) 104-107